specklesystems/speckle-docs/user/powerbi.md

 ::: tip

-Stream URL and Object ID columns were added to facilitate loading data into the new `Speckle PowerBI 3D Viewer` (see below.)
+Stream URL and Object ID columns were added to facilitate loading data into the new [Speckle PowerBI 3D Viewer](#speckle-3d-viewer-visual)

 :::